 What Is the Ngorongoro Crater?

-The crater is part of the larger Ngorongoro Conservation Area Authority (NCAA), a 8,292 square kilometre protected region that spans the crater highlands, the Olduvai Gorge, one of the most important paleoanthropological sites in the world, and vast stretches of open savannah and montane forest.
-The conservation area is unusual in that it is inhabited: the Maasai people live and graze their cattle here under a co-existence agreement, a model that makes the NCAA distinct from Tanzania's national parks, where no human habitation is permitted.
+The crater is part of the larger Ngorongoro Conservation Area (NCA), a 8,292 square kilometre protected region that spans the crater highlands, the Olduvai Gorge, one of the most important paleoanthropological sites in the world, and vast stretches of open savannah and montane forest.
+The conservation area is unusual in that it is inhabited: the Maasai people live and graze their cattle here under a co-existence agreement, a model that makes the NCA distinct from Tanzania's national parks, where no human habitation is permitted.

 The crater floor itself is a self-contained world.
 The caldera walls trap mist and rainfall, creating a microclimate that feeds perennial water sources and year-round grass growth.
 This is why the wildlife here does not migrate.
 There is no reason to leave.
 You are essentially visiting a natural enclosure of extraordinary scale, where predator and prey have existed in near-equilibrium for millennia.